AldrianSL/Bellabeat-Fitness-Case-Study_Google-Data-Analytics/README.md

 All recommendations I present will be backed by strong data insights and compelling visualizations to persuade executives in making strategic decisions for the company's growth.

+## Characters and teams
+- **Cyclistic:** A bike-share program in Chicago with over 5,800 bicycles and 600 docking stations.
+Cyclistic offers inclusive options like reclining bikes, hand tricycles, and cargo bikes, making it accessible for people with disabilities and those unable to use standard bikes.
+While most riders prefer traditional bikes, around 8% use the assistive options.
+Approximately 30% of users commute to work daily, while most ride for leisure.

+- **Lily Moreno:** The Director of Marketing and my direct manager.
+She oversees the development of marketing campaigns and initiatives to promote Cyclistic's bike-share program through channels like email and social media.

+- **Cyclistic Marketing Analytics Team:** A team of data analysts responsible for collecting, analyzing, and reporting data to guide Cyclistic’s marketing strategies.
+I joined this team six months ago and have been learning about the company’s mission and business objectives, as well as how I can contribute as a Junior Data Analyst.

+- **Cyclistic Executive Team:** A detail-oriented leadership group that will decide whether to approve the proposed marketing strategies based on the data insights and visualizations presented.

 ## 1. Ask
 💡 **BUSINESS TASK: Analyze Fitbit data to gain insight and help guide marketing strategy for Bellabeat to grow as a global player.**